msaxena2/p-semantics/report/report.md

 Each machine has a collection of states, variables and actions.
 On receving an event, a machine may transition to another state by performing the action associated with said transition.
-P programs can be analyzed using a model checker, and compiled into executable code that can be used in a production environment.
+P programs can be analyzed using the P model checker, and compiled into executable code via the P compiler that can be used in a production environment.
 Favourable performance has allowed P to be used in large scale production environments at Microsoft and Amazon Web Services (AWS) [@DesaiPLDI17].

-We futher explain the features of P using an example program.
+We now explain the features of P using an example program.
 Consider the following `server` machine written in P.

 ```